Broken Bow (Star Trek: Enterprise): Reception

-Aint It Cool News gave the episode 4 out of 5, praised Blalock for her performance, and said "Clearly, an extraordinary amount of love and attention went into this endeavor, from the propulsive teleplay to the careful casting to the world-beating production design."
-IGN rated it 3 out of 5, and wrote "There's enough new, interesting stuff there to make me want to see more."
-Tor.com rated it 5 out of 10.
+Aint It Cool News gave the episode four out of five, praised Blalock for her performance, and said: "Clearly, an extraordinary amount of love and attention went into this endeavor, from the propulsive teleplay to the careful casting to the world-beating production design."
+IGN rated it three out of five, and wrote: "There's enough new, interesting stuff there to make me want to see more."
+Tor.com rated it five out of ten.

-A review of the Blu-ray release by Blu-ray.com, commented on the visuals, remarking "The scene in Brazil in "Broken Bow" does offer some nicely brilliant greens, and certainly some scattered traces of good, honest colors are seen throughout, but mostly this is a very uninspired palette. " also pointing out the special effects are in lower resolution than HD that causes some "jagged edges, and lack crisp details."
-They were more positive about the audio, remarking of the surround sound track "The controversial theme song has never sounded better.
+A review of the Blu-ray release by Blu-ray.com, commented on the visuals, remarking: "The scene in Brazil in "Broken Bow" does offer some nicely brilliant greens, and certainly some scattered traces of good, honest colors are seen throughout, but mostly this is a very uninspired palette", and also pointing out the special effects are in lower resolution than HD that causes some "jagged edges, and lack crisp details."
+They were more positive about the audio, remarking of the surround sound track: "The controversial theme song has never sounded better.
 It's rich, full of life, and with well-defined vocals and precise instrument clarity and reproduction.
 Much of the action on board the NX-01 is brought to life by the subtle, deep hum of the engines and the little odds and ends sound elements that define the atmosphere."

 Accolades

 "Broken Bow" was nominated for three Emmy Awards.
-The episode won an in the category award for Outstanding Special Visual Effects For A Series.
+It was nominated in the categories Outstanding Makeup For A Series (Prosthetic) and Outstanding Sound Editing For A Series, and it won the award for Outstanding Special Visual Effects For A Series.

 In 2014, The A.V.
-Club include this episode on their list of 10 episodes that best represented the series.
+Club include this episode on their list of the ten episodes that best represented the series.
 The double-episode was praised for establishing most of the key ideas that would drive the show.
 "It's a faltering beginning, but it hints at the potential Enterprise would spend seasons trying to realize."

-In 2016, The Hollywood Reporter rated "Broken Bow" the 80th best episode of all Star Trek episodes.
-In a 2015 Binge-watching guide for Enterprise by Wired, they said that when the NX-01 leaves space dry dock for the first time is the best moment in the whole series.
-In 2017, GameSpot ranked this as the 4th best pilot episode of a Star Trek series.
+In 2015 Wired said that when the NX-01 leaves space dry dock for the first time is the best moment in the whole series.

-In 2016, IGN ranked "Broken Bow" the 21st best episode of all Star Trek up to that time.
+In 2016, SyFy ranked "Broken Bow" as the third best out of six Star Trek pilot episodes.

-In 2016, Empire ranked this the 37th best out of the top 50 episodes of the 700 plus Star Trek television episodes.
-In 2016, SyFy ranked "Broken Bow" as the 3rd best out of 6 Star Trek TV show pilots.
+In 2017, GameSpot ranked this as the fourth best pilot episode of any Star Trek series.

-In 2020, ScreenRant ranked "Broken Bow" the 4th best episode of all Star Trek franchise television episodes.
+In 2016, The Hollywood Reporter rated "Broken Bow" the 80th best episode of all Star Trek episodes, IGN ranked it the 21st best episode of all Star Trek, while Empire ranked it the 37th best out of all Star Trek television episodes.
+In 2020, Screen Rant ranked "Broken Bow" the fourth best episode of all Star Trek franchise television episodes.